A transformative year-long certification course that is designed to maximize learning and development in a coaching context using proven methodology.

 The course is structured in the following way:

-The PCC is organized around four face-to-face sessions that run from Thursday to Sunday.
+The PCC is organized virtually around four sessions that run from Tuesday to Friday.

 Days run from 09h00 to 18h30, with a long afternoon break to eat lunch, do a short assignment, walk, and relax.